-Photometric systems like Skytrak and Foresight measure from the side of the ball, and room depth is not much of an issue.
-However, Trackman measures from behind the golfer, and it needs to track the ball for a minimum of two revolutions to get an accurate reading.
+Photometric systems like Skytrak, Uneekor, and Foresight measure from the ball's side, and room depth is not as important.
+However, radar-based products like Trackman and FlightScope measure from behind the golfer, and it needs to track the ball for a minimum of two revolutions to get an accurate reading.

-Overall, Cory recommended to lay out the room beforehand carefully, and take measurements.
-Swing all of your clubs in the space, but keep in mind that once everything is set up things might appear smaller due to stance, mats, ceiling, and wall protection.
+Overall, Cory recommends laying the room beforehand carefully and taking measurements.
+Swing all of your clubs in the space, but keep in mind that things might appear smaller once everything is set up due to stance, mats, ceiling, and wall protection.

 Another thing to consider is that any home golf simulators can function as a multi-purpose room.
 Many people will also use it as a home theater, a playroom for children, and even a place to serve Thanksgiving dinner (true story).

 This is the level that I was most interested in.
-I know most of you reading this are not going to be able to invest $10,000 - $70,000 in a home golf simulator.
+I know most of you reading this will not be able to invest $10,000 - $70,000 in a home golf simulator.

 If you are on a tight budget but want a full simulation experience, you can do it for under $1,000.
 But there will be some tradeoffs.

-At this price point, you are most likely looking at an OptiShot simulator.
-It's currently around $300, and this is the entry level.
+At this price point, you are most likely looking at an OptiShot 2 simulator.
+It's currently around $300, and this is entry-level.
 You can have plenty of fun with a product like this, but be aware that the accuracy is limited.
 Optishot only measures the speed, path, and face angle of your club.
-From there it calculates where your ball is going but is not directly measuring the actual golf ball after impact.
+From there, it calculates where your ball is going but is not directly measuring the actual golf ball after impact.
 So you might not make great contact, but OptiShot would simulate a shot that was struck almost perfectly.
 It is essential to understand that the info provided could be misleading on individual shots, which could frustrate players.

 The benefit of using a system like OptiShot is that you don't need to use an actual golf ball.
 You can use a foam ball or a plastic one.
 This will allow you to save a ton of money because you don't need to use a high impact projector screen or net.
-Cory has seen some people use painter's tarp or a bed sheet, which will save you several hundred dollars.
+Cory has seen some people use a painter's tarp or a bedsheet.

 If you want to go with a higher quality mat, projector, and net, then you should take a look at the Silver Entertainment package from Shop Indoor Golf at around $3000.
 You can avoid the hassle of purchasing everything separately and get a better deal overall.

-If you have a bigger budget then you can get a much more accurate simulator, and increase the quality of all the materials you will use.
+If you have a bigger budget, you can get a much more accurate simulator and increase all the materials you will use.
 For most golfers, I believe this is the "sweet spot" between money invested and performance.
 I'll go over several popular options that are now available.

-Several years ago a launch monitor was released called SkyTrak that was geared towards consumers.
-It was a real game changer for the home golf simulator market.
-It offers accuracy on ball data that was on par (no pun intended) with systems that were far more expensive.
-At $2,000 Skytrak is an excellent option for golfers who demand more accuracy.
+Several years ago, a launch monitor was released called SkyTrak that was geared towards consumers.
+It was a real game-changer for the home golf simulator market.
+It offers accuracy on ball data on par (no pun intended) with far more expensive systems.
+At $2,000, Skytrak is an excellent option for golfers who demand more accuracy.
 As I mentioned earlier, this is the product I use, and I still believe it's the best overall option.

-If you have some more money to invest in a unit like SkyTrak, then you will want to make sure the rest of the materials you use will last.
+If you have some more money to invest in a unit like SkyTrak, you will want to make sure the rest of the materials you use will last.
 If you want to purchase everything together, which I recommend, there are plenty of packages available.